 $49.99 | Amazon

 The Tap is a cordless speaker, so you can take it wherever you want.
 Anywhere you want to take a Bluetooth speaker that is.
 Tap gives you access to Alexa on the go, with a nine-hour battery life.
-However, you'll need a Wi-Fi connection to tap (see what we did there?) into Alexa's skills.
+However, you'll need a Wi-Fi connection to, ahem, tap into Alexa's skills.

 $129.99 | Amazon